 The TOEFL iBT® test is given in English and administered via the internet.
 There are four sections (listening, reading, speaking and writing) which take a total of about four and a half hours to complete and each section is taken online.
 Of these, Speaking and Writing are Integrated Tasks since they involve listening and reading tasks before answering questions.
 The total score is 120.

 The Reading section includes three or four reading passages.
-There are 12 to 14 questions per passage.
-You have from 60 to 80 minutes to answer all the questions in the section.
+You have from 36 minutes to answer all the questions in the section.